 The new regime reduced the amount of income tax taken direct from American payslips (what we call PAYE).
 In 2017, about three-quarters of all filers received a refund averaging $2,800 because they overpaid tax during the year.
 The US Treasury now expects 4 million of them won’t get a refund and will instead have top-up bills to pay, despite most of them paying less tax overall.

-You could try to explain to these people that this is a good thing: you should always pay your tax later rather than upfront wherever possible.
-But, you’ll know that’s not how people work.
+Of course, all this is a good thing: you should always pay tax later rather than upfront wherever possible.
+But, that’s not how most people think.
 People who expect a refund but get a bill instead will be incandescent with rage, regardless of mathematical reality.
+Rather than being thankful that they had more of their own money during the year, most people focus on the lack of a cheque today.
 US Congress, meet behavioural finance …

 Global trade winds will continue to blow the way of US-China trade talks, while in the UK improved market weather will depend on some form of progress on Brexit negotiations.